-Well, here’s a little inside tip: To find a good piping consistency, spoon some icing out of the bowl and pour it back into the bowl.
+Well, here’s a little inside tip!
+To find a good piping consistency, spoon some icing out of the bowl and pour it back into the bowl.
 If the icing takes 8-10 seconds to melt back into the bowl then it is ready to use.
-I usually sing Dolly’s “Jolene, Jolene” and let the last Jolene go a little long and that usually does it 🙂
+I usually sing Dolly’s “Jolene, Jolene” and let the last Jolene go a little long and that usually does it.

 - 7.5 cups powdered sugar equals 2 pounds

-- 1/2 cup water *Extra water for thinning the icing will be needed for piping*
+- 1/2 cup water *extra water for thinning the icing will be needed for piping*

 - 6 tbsp meringue powder

 - Add in the extract flavoring and mix.
-Slowly add in water, 1 teaspoon at a time, and continue mixing the icing until you get it to the consistency you want.
+Slowly add in the water, 1 teaspoon at a time, and continue mixing the icing until you get it to the consistency you want.
 See notes for how to find a good piping consistency.

 - This recipe is best done in a stand mixer with a paddle attachment.

-- Humidity will affect how much water you might need
+- Humidity will affect how much water you might need.